🌍📺 World News Update: Top Global Headlines and Key Developments from Around the World Today:

 Many in Kyiv took to underground metro stations; a serious highway was gridlocked as citizens sought to escape from the capital city.
 A missile strike hit a Ukrainian border post within the southeastern region of Zaporizhzhya, killing and wounding some guards, the border guard service said on Friday.

-2: I'm Russia's target number 1, says Ukraine president:
+✨ 02: I'm Russia's target number 1, says Ukraine president:

-3: Ukraine lost its control over the Chernobyl nuclear site:
+✨ 03: Ukraine lost its control over the Chernobyl nuclear site:

-Ukraine said that they lost control of the Chernobyl nuclear site after Ukrainian forces waged a fierce battle with Russian troops.
+Ukraine said that it lost control of the Chernobyl nuclear site after Ukrainian forces waged a fierce battle with Russian troops.
 A Ukrainian official said that the staff had been "taken hostage".
 The US expressed alarm, saying it could hamper efforts to take care of the nuclear facility.

-4: PM Modi spoke on the phone with Russian President Vladimir Putin:
+✨ 04: PM Modi spoke on the phone with Russian President Vladimir Putin:

-Earlier in the day, PM Modi spoke on telephone Thursday with Russian President Vladimir Putin, during which he reiterated India's long-standing conviction that the differences between Russia and the NATO group can only be resolved through honest and sincere dialogue.
+Earlier in the day, PM Modi spoke on the telephone with Russian President Vladimir Putin, during which he reiterated India's long-standing conviction that the differences between Russia and the NATO group can only be resolved through honest and sincere dialogue.

 The prime minister appealed for an instantaneous cessation of violence and involved concerted efforts from all sides to return to the trail of diplomacy and dialogue, consistent with a readout issued by the Ministry of External Affairs.

-This is a crucial signal to the Western bloc which has been pressing on India to condemn the Russian action.
+This is a crucial signal to the Western bloc, which has been pressing on India to condemn the Russian action.
 PM Modi also stressed that India attaches the very best priority to the safe exit and return of its citizens from Ukraine.

-5: Consultations with India on the Ukrainian crisis:
+✨ 05: Consultations with India on the Ukrainian crisis:

 "We are getting to have consultations with India (on the Ukrainian crisis).
 We haven't resolved that fully,” Biden told reporters during a White House press conference on the Ukrainian crisis.